jks-prv/5370_proc/README.txt

 The files in the github repository are organized as follows:

-        firmware/<version>/     C code that runs on the BBB. pcb/<version>/          Complete documentation for replicating or modifying the PCB.
+        firmware/<version>/     C code that runs on the BBB. pcb/<version>/          Complete documentation for replicating or
+                                modifying the PCB.

         firmware/5370[AB].ROM   Just for reference, packed-binary format copies of the ROM code from version A and B instruments.
 The .h files of the ROM code compiled with the code were derived from these.

         firmware/<version>/
                 6800/6800*      The Motorola M6800 microprocessor interpreter.
-                5370/5370*      Called from the interpreter to handle 5370 bus I/O.
+                5370/5370*      Called from the interpreter for 5370 bus I/O.
-                5370/hpib*      The HPIB board emulator including the network client. arch/sitara/*   BBB GPIO-specific generation of 5370 bus cycles via bit-banging. support/*       Code to support the 7-segment display, LEDs, keys, etc. user/*          An example of code to extend the capabilities of the instrument. unix_env/*      A few customization files for Angstrom Linux including the device-tree file necessary to setup the GPIO lines.
+                5370/hpib*      The HPIB board emulator.
+                arch/sitara/*   BBB GPIO-specific generation of 5370 bus cycles. support/*       Code to support the 7-seg display, LEDs, etc. user/*          An example of code to extend the capabilities of the instrument.
+                unix_env/*      A few customization files for Angstrom Linux including the device-tree file necessary to
+                                setup the GPIO lines.
 The shell script here called 't' is what you generally run.

         pcb/<version>/
-                5370.pro        KiCAD project file (references to libraries etc.)
+                5370.pro        KiCAD project file
                 5370.sch        KiCAD schematic source
                 5370.brd        KiCAD PCB layout source
-                5370.gvp        Gerbv project file (Gerbv is a Gerber viewer superior to KiCAD's) 5370.BOM.*      Bill-of-materials file: prices, part selection notes. plot/5370-*.*   Gerber plots from KiCAD: 2-layer board, mask, silkscreen and edge cut files.
+                5370.gvp        Gerbv project file
+                5370.BOM.*      Bill-of-materials file: prices, part notes.
+                plot/5370-*.*   Gerber plots from KiCAD: 2-layer board, mask, silkscreen and edge cut files.
-                plot/5370.drl   KiCAD drill file: Excellon format, inches, keep zeros, minimal header, absolute origin, 2:4 precision
-                plot/makefile   Will zip all the files together.
+                plot/5370.drl   KiCAD drill file: Excellon format, inches, keep zeros, minimal header, absolute origin, 2:4 plot/makefile   Will zip all the files together.

         pcb/data.sheets/        Cut sheets for all components.

-        pcb/libraries.v1/       KiCAD-format library (schematic) and module (footprint) files pcb/modules.v1/         for all the components used.
+        pcb/libraries.v1/       KiCAD-format library (schematic) and module
+        pcb/modules.v1/         (footprint) files for all the components used.
                                 No references are made to outside libraries to keep things simple.

 DESIGN OVERVIEW